isaacovercast/QuoteWall/README.md

 * "Theres no 5 second rule for buffalo chicken" - I.O.
 5/13
 * "I like studying species that I can work on in shorts and a tank top." - A.K.
 12/29

+## 2023
+* "You care about Hardy-Weinberg equilibrium every day, you just don't know it." - A.K.
+1/7

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)
 * "I think if I stopped freaking out my entire personality would disintigrate." - 10/8/15